filipsnastins/tomodachi-testcontainers/README.md

   - Although it's not a real AWS, it's very close to simulating AWS services, so that it can be confidently used in cloud service integration tests.
   - Battle-tested and used by many organizations with wide community support.
-  - Easy to use on a local machine and in the CI pipeline, simply run it in a Docker container and remove it when finished.
+  - Easy to use on a local machine and in the deployment pipeline, simply run it in a Docker container and remove it when finished.
   - Works well with Testcontainers!
 This is the approach we'll take in this example. 🐳

 As in the previous example, first, we need to create Tomodachi Testcontainer fixture